element-hq/element-desktop/docs/native-node-modules.md

 ### Switching between architectures

-Te native module build system keeps the different architectures separate, so you can keep native modules for several architectures at the same time and switch which are active using a `yarn run hak copy` command, passing the appropriate architectures.
+The native module build system keeps the different architectures separate, so you can keep native modules for several architectures at the same time and switch which are active using a `yarn run hak copy` command, passing the appropriate architectures.
 This will error if you haven't yet built those